 The Universal Law

-A Short Introduction into the General Theory of Science and its Consequences for Society
+A Short Introduction to the General Theory of Science and its Consequences for Society

-Similar to volume IV, the book begins with a popular introduction into the basic axioms and statements of the new physical and mathematical axiomatics of the Universal Law.
+Similar to Volume IV, the book begins with a popular introduction to the basic axioms and statements of the new physical and mathematical axiomatics of the Universal Law.
 To facilitate the understanding of the reader, many examples from everyday life are used, which show that this abstract theory has a universal application in all aspects of human life.
 This is part I of the book.